Share This Post

 Balance Sheet Items of note:

-- Cash and marketable securities total $196 million up from $71 million QoQ.
+- Cash and marketable securities total $127 million a decrease of $23 million QoQ.
+Sufficient for present needs.

 With no debt, debt service is no longer an issue.